mapbox/mapbox-gl-draw/docs/API.md

 `direct_select` mode does not apply to point features, because they have no vertices.

-Draw enters `direct_select` mode when the user clicks a vertex of an selected line or polygon.
+Draw enters `direct_select` mode when the user clicks a vertex of a selected line or polygon.
 So `direct_select` mode typically follows `simple_select` mode.

 ### `draw_line_string`